Yetenol/LaTeX.equations/documentation.md

 - Print the text at the end of the line:
     Call the private function `\@RenderDescription`

 ## qed
 ```latex
 \qed
 ```
-- render a _quod erum demonstrandum_ represented by a square at the end of the row
+- write a square at the right end of the line
-- call it after the \\ of the last equation
+- call it after a linebreak `\\` at the end of the environment
-- don't call other command in the same row

 Implementation
 - Require the `{equations}` environment: